48% of NY high school students attend a school that offers CS, but only 3.4% of students are enrolled in a foundational CS course

 The New York State Board of Regents approved the K–12 Learning Standards for Computer Science and Digital Literacy in December 2020.
 The introduction to the standards describes how to address digital equity, English language learners, and students with disabilities, and standards within each grade band address concepts of equity, such as bias, accessible technology, and inclusivity.

-The K-12 CS & DF standards are expected to be implemented by September 2024.
+The K-12 CS & DF standards are expected to be fully implemented as of September 2024.

 In New York, teachers with or without existing licensure can obtain a K-12 CS certification by completing one of the following: approved state teacher preparation program pathway, academic coursework, or industry experience and pedagogical coursework.
 Any licensed teacher who teaches computer science before September 2024 will be eligible to continue teaching computer science in the same district for ten years by applying for the Statement of Continued Eligibility (SoCE) through TEACH (check here for availability updates).